eonrider/eonrider.github.io/index.md

 ### 🙌 Free and Open Source Software (FOSS)
 FOSS exists as one, if the not the only one, model that gives full transparency of behaviour.
 I believe that any self-claimed privacy-respecting software product should not be depended upon unless it is FOSS.
 (Ahem...
 Apple.)

+## Contact
+My preferred methods of contact are either Matrix or Threema which are both linked in the sidebar.
+Session is another secure communication tool I use but you will need to reach out to me using some other method to request my Session ID.
+Signal will be available once the username feature is available.